immbaur/nd064-c2-message-passing-projects-starter/README.md

 ## Tips
 * We can access a running Docker container using `kubectl exec -it <pod_id> sh`.
 From there, we can `curl` an endpoint to debug network issues.
 * The starter project uses Python Flask.
 Flask doesn't work well with `asyncio` out-of-the-box.
 Consider using `multiprocessing` to create threads for asynchronous behavior in a standard Flask application.

+#### Steps to run the final project
+* Initialize K3s as described in above chapter
+* Set up `kubectl` as described in above chapter
+* clone this project
+* run kubectl apply -f deployment/